 Where does the “Rapture” fit into United Methodist beliefs?

 See our Our Doctrinal Standards and General Rules in the Book of Discipline.
 Go online and read the sermons of John Wesley.
-Read especially Wesley's sermon on the Great Assize.
-This will get you as close as Wesley gets to this type of thinking.
-But notice that almost all of his sermons have to do with how we live our lives now and how we accept the gift of salvation and live accountably for the grace we have received.
+Read especially Wesley's sermons on the Great Assize (which is part of our doctrinal standards) and The New Creation (which is not).
+These two sermons will get you as close as John Wesley gets to this type of thinking.
+But notice, even here, how thoroughly tethered to what the scriptures actually say he is, and how little of what he writes is based on anything more than a plain reading of the texts and logical reasoning from them.
+And notice too, even here, that, like almost all of his sermons, these ultimately have to do with how we live our lives now and how we accept the gift of salvation and live accountably in and under the grace we have received.

 Dan and Taylor served as director of worship resources with Discipleship Ministries of The United Methodist Church from 1992-2018.